 However, for peat moss to effectively facilitate grass seed germination, you have to apply it correctly.
 This includes ensuring that it’s sufficiently hand-loosened before applying it over your newly-seeded lawn.

-Regular compost and mushroom compost are some of the best straw alternatives for covering grass seed.
+Regular compost and mushroom compost are some of the best straw alternatives for covering grass seeds.

 Applying a quarter-inch layer of compost over your newly-seeded grass lawn will help keep the lawn moist while simultaneously feeding the soil with the nutrients necessary for grass seed germination.

-However, it’s advisable to only use well-aged compost, as introduction of non-decomposed organic matter into the lawn may attract birds that feed on the newly-planted grass seeds.
+However, it’s advisable only to use well-aged compost, as introducing non-decomposed organic matter into the lawn may attract birds that feed on the newly-planted grass seeds.

 How long to leave straw on grass seed?